 The tyrolean gun is a hand operated tool and can be very exhausting to use all day!

-There are air and electric powered versions available, however nothing beats the old method of doing it and NPA strives to use a mixture of traditional building skills, and modern technology, to create a fantastic and long life transformation of any home, usually within the space of a week!
+There are air and electric powered versions available, however nothing beats the old method of doing it and our technicians strive to use a mixture of traditional building skills, and modern technology, to create a fantastic and long life transformation of any home, usually within the space of a week!